Black Moor Goldfish, top view showing a good divided caudal (tail) fin.Black Moor Goldfish

 I wouldn’t collect daphnia from the wild as parasites such as lice can be introduced into the aquarium.

-Mosquito larvae are easy to raise and Goldfish of all ages love them.
-Check whether you are legally allowed to raise them as in some countries and US states, you can’t.
+Mosquito larvae are easy to raise, and Goldfish of all ages love them.
+Check whether you are legally allowed to raise them, as you can't in some countries and US states.

 Because Goldfish only have rudimentary stomachs, they graze continuously which is why they always appear hungry.
 Ideally, they should be fed 3 times a day, but for most this is impracticable.